-Staff were qualified for their roles and the practice completed essential recruitment checks.
+Staff were qualified for their roles.
+The practice's recruitment procedures were not consistent with national guidance and regulations.

 Premises and equipment were clean and properly maintained.
 The practice followed national guidance for cleaning, sterilising and storing dental instruments.
+We saw clinical waste storage was not secure.

-The practice had suitable arrangements for dealing with medical and other emergencies.
+The practice arrangements for dealing with medical and other emergencies were not in line with recognised guidance with respect to three items.